Codename: Kids Next Door: Synopsis

-The series revolves around a group of five 10-year-old children (later retconned to be varying ages), using codenames Numbuhs 1 through 5, who are the main home operatives of what is known as Sector V, which is part of a worldwide espionage-style organization called the Kids Next Door.
-Their mission is to fight crimes against children (such as homework and flossing), many of which are willingly committed by "evil" adults, senior citizens, teenagers, and occasionally other children.
+The series revolves around the adventures of a diverse group of five 10-year-old children (later retconned to be varying ages), using code names Numbuhs 1 through 5, who are the main home operatives of what is known as Sector V, which is part of a worldwide global espionage-style organization called the Kids Next Door.
+Their mission is to fight crimes against children (such as homework, flossing, doctor, baths, bedtime, teeth brushing, babysitters, sharing, doing chores, etc.), many of which are willingly committed by "evil" adults, senior citizens, teenagers, and occasionally other children.
 Numbuh 1 is a level-headed, no-nonsense British boy named Nigel Uno, leader of Sector V. Numbuh 2 is an overweight, nerdy American boy named Hogarth "Hoagie" Pennywhistle Gilligan, Jr. Numbuh 3 is a friendly, happy-go-lucky Japanese girl named Kuki Sanban.
 Numbuh 4 is a short-tempered, irrational Australian boy named Wallabee "Wally" Beetles.
-Numbuh 5 is a quiet, laid-back, black French girl named Abigail "Abby" Lincoln.
+Numbuh 5 is an intelligent, relaxed, French-born African-American girl who speaks in illeism named Abigail "Abby" Lincoln.

 Following a period of training, every member of the Kids Next Door chooses a number or alphanumeric code (deliberately pronounced and spelled as "Numbuh") and is sent to a "sector" that acts as their home base.
-The sector headquarters, like some of the organization's bases and facilities, are tree houses, with both treehouse and the tree it is in being of ludicrous proportions, and often suited to their environment.
+The sector headquarters, like some of the organization's bases and facilities, are high-tech tree houses, with both treehouse and the tree it is in being of ludicrous proportions, and often suited to their environment.
 This includes a base constructed beneath the Arctic ice shelf, and a base built into a large pine tree.
 The main headquarters of the Kids Next Door is a treehouse Moon Base.
-The Kids Next Door follow their oath of protecting other kids as well as battling adulthood until the age of 13 when they are "decommissioned", a process of wiping their memories of any past KND activity and warping their minds.
+The Kids Next Door follow their oath of protecting other kids as well as fighting against adult and teenage tyranny and battling adulthood until the age of 13 when they are "decommissioned", a process of wiping their memories of all and any past KND activity and warping their minds.
 Such a practice has inevitably led to the creation of many KND villains who escaped decommissioning, including Numbuh 5's older sister Cree, formerly known as Numbuh 11 and former leader of Sector V; and Chad, formerly known as Numbuh 274 and supreme commander of the Kids Next Door.